daneroo/im-weight/nextjs/README.md

 ## TODO

-- return from Value add, in ControlPanel inject and decorate add, from WeightPage
 - round() in useDeltaDrag, and useDeltaDrag for AnchorZoom : WeightPage/setZoomReference
 - Add put/get native ops for vercel.
 - Find a refresh/reset/recycle arrow glyph/icon.